briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 Nowadays, I use [Uncomplicated Firewall] (`ufw`) for this.
-As the name implies, it has simpler configuration than raw `iptables` or `nftables` usage and I don't find myself missing any of the more advance stuff.
+As the name implies, it has simpler configuration than raw `iptables` or `nftables` usage and I don't find myself missing any of the more advanced stuff.
 If you are ssh'd into your machine, be sure to add an exception for that first to avoid accidentally locking yourself out.